Dhisurion/Fortrace-Scenario2-Usage/README.md

 ## Example Scenarios

+This section presents an overview of custom-developed scenarios, each accompanied by a narrative description, key features, and associated research questions suitable for educational applications.
+For each scenario, you'll find:

+- A brief storyline providing context
+- Essential characteristics and components
+- Educational research questions to explore

 ### Scenario 1: CS Student Research
 This scenario simulates a Computer Science student searching for AI and Machine Learning resources for a college assignment.